Elizabeth's Kitchen Diary

 Lerwick, from the old Norse ‘Ler vik’ meaning “muddy bay”, is Shetland’s capital.
 With a population of around 8000, it boasts a wide variety of shops and eateries, and it’s a good place to start your Shetland Islands road trip.

 9:00 am – walk to Star Rent-a-Car across from the Viking Bus Station and hire a car if you’ve not brought your own.
-Alternatively, you can book a car in advance and they will drop it off at the ferry terminal for you.
+You can book a car in advance and they will drop it off at the ferry terminal or airport for you.
+Alternatively, you can hire a dog-friendly motorhome in Shetland from Explore Shetland.
+Their Sunlight A72 is equipped with everything you need for an epic adventure.

-11:00 am – browse the shops on the high street (and taste test the chocolates at the Mirrie Dancers Chocolatier – winner of Small Retailer of the Year 2018 award at the Scottish SME Business Awards) and check out the local produce in Taste of Shetland.
+11:00 am – browse the shops on the high street and taste test the chocolates and at The Island Larder.
 Visit the Tourist Information to see if anything interesting is happening while you’re here.

 12:00 noon – lunch at The Peerie Shop Cafe.
 Every Wednesday they make reestit mutton soup, a dish unique to the Shetland Islands.
 They’ve got a fairly active Facebook page, so check it that morning for the daily specials.